Ancestors of Meitei confederacy: Mangang (Ningthouja)

 However, in the 7th century, the Mangang tribes were defeated and merged into the Ningthouja polity during the reign of King Naothingkhong.
-According to Wahengbam Ibohal, the Ningthoujas came to be known as Mangangs during the reign of Khongtekcha.
+According to Wahengbam Ibohal, the Ningthoujas eventually came to be known as Mangangs during the reign of Khongtekcha.

 Luwang-Khuman

-The Khuman and Luwang clan share a common ancestor called Poireiton through his two grandsons, Aalong and Pamingnaba.
+According to the ancient chronicles of the Khuman clan, the Khuman and Luwang clan share a common ancestor called Poireiton through his two grandsons, Aalong and Pamingnaba.
 Aalong was elder and founded the Khuman dynasty meanwhile, the younger Pamingnaba founded the Luwang dynasty.
 The Luwang dynasty maintained political independence until 8th century when they were subdued by the Ningthouja dynasty.

 The Khuman dynasty maintained political independence until 14th century when they were subdued by the Meitei king Kongyamba, which resulted in the Khuman kingdom being merged into the Ningthouja dynasty.

-However, according to some other historians, the ancestor of Luwang and Khuman was Poireiton and Thongaren respectively.
+However, according to some other historians, the ancestors of Luwang and Khuman are Poireiton and Thongaren respectively.

 Angom

 The Angom clan traces its ancestry to Pureiromba, the founder and the first king of the Angom dynasty.
 They firstly lived at Kongba Maru and later lived with the Ningthoujas.
 They later fled to Kontha and a section of the clan moved to Nongmaiching Ching.
 The capital of the Angom clan was at Kongba.

 Pureiromba was a senior contemporary of the Meitei king Nongda Lairen Pakhangba.